KrisCheng/Senior-SDE-Schedule/README.md

 This repository mainly including those parts as follow:

 * Mandatory Indices -- my mandatory (hard, always quantitative) indices of this plan
 * Flexible Indices -- my flexible (soft) indices of this plan

-* Personal Blogs -- my personal tech blogs which related to this plan

-* Useful Resources -- those resources which contribute to this plan

 * Schedule -- my plan time table, I prefer quarterly indices
+* Output -- corresponding output with schedule
+* Blogs -- my personal tech blogs which related to this plan
+* Useful Links -- those resources which contribute to this plan

 > Have fun, be careful!